 How to File a Workers’ Compensation Claim in California

-Eligibility to receive workers’ compensation benefits in California is a relatively simple process.
+Eligibility to receive workers’ compensation benefits in California is a relatively straight-forward process.
 It begins by reporting the injury and is followed by time-sensitive paperwork that must be completed by the injured employee and the employer.
 Missing the deadline for the paperwork or failing to make a claim within 30 days of your injury could cause you to lose your workers’ compensation benefits, so be very mindful of the specific timeline of this process.

 Step One: Reporting the Injury